gooddata/GoodData-CL/README.md

-5. Run the gdi.sh without arguments to get help from the unpacked distribution:
+5. run the gdi.sh without arguments to get help from the unpacked distribution:

         $ ./bin/gdi.sh
         usage: GdcDI